deeplearning4j/deeplearning4j/eigenvector.md

 <iframe src="https://upload.wikimedia.org/wikipedia/commons/0/06/Eigenvectors.gif" width="100%" height="300px;" style="border:none;"></iframe>

 The blue lines are eigenvectors.

 You can imagine a matrix like a gust of wind, an invisible force that produces a visible result.
 And a gust of wind must blow in a certain direction.
 The eigenvector tells you the direction the matrix is blowing in.

 ![Alt text](../img/mona_lisa_eigenvector.png)

 So out of all the vectors affected by a matrix blowing through one space, which one is the eigenvector?
 It’s the one that doesn’t change direction; that is, the eigenvector is already pointing in the same direction that the matrix is pushing all vectors toward.
-An eigenvector is a like a weathervane, pointing in the direction of the wind.
+An eigenvector is a like a weathervane.
+An eigenvane, as it were.

-You could also say that eigenvectors are axes along which linear transformation acts, stretching or compressing input vectors.
+You might also say that eigenvectors are axes along which linear transformation acts, stretching or compressing input vectors.
 They are the lines of change that represent the action of the larger matrix.

 Notice we’re using the plural – axes and lines.
-Just as a German may have a Volkswagen for grocery shopping, a Mercedes for business travel, and a Porsche for joy rides, square matrices have as many eigenvectors as they have linearly independent dimensions; i.e. a 2 x 2 matrix would have two eigenvectors, a 3 x 3 matrix three, and an n x n matrix would have n eigenvectors, each one representing its line of action in one dimension.
+Just as a German may have a Volkswagen for grocery shopping, a Mercedes for business travel, and a Porsche for joy rides (each serving a distinct purpose), square matrices have as many eigenvectors as they have linearly independent dimensions; i.e. a 2 x 2 matrix would have two eigenvectors, a 3 x 3 matrix three, and an n x n matrix would have n eigenvectors, each one representing its line of action in one dimension.

 Because eigenvectors distill the axes of principal force that a matrix moves along, they are useful in matrix decomposition, or matrix vectorization; i.e. the representation of a matrix by a vector.
-In that sense, they perform the same task as autoencoders.
+In that sense, they perform the same task as the autoencoders employed by deep neural networks.

 To quote Yoshua Bengio: